Kepsert/MusicalFlames_KasperVos_CoB/README.md

 - Art assets mostly prepared prior to doing the actual challenge
 - Due to scope/time constraints I did not work with branch systems in version control, nor did I manage to implement everything I came up with right off the bat
 - Alternative mobile mechanic inputs have been designed, not implemented
+- Lack of back-to-main menu functionality was intended, but missing due to scope creep